IMAGINATION SPARKS AND CHALLENGES

 Over the next few months I’m going to put up a series of free, downloadable story challenges and activities to spark the imagination.
 Suitable for grades 4-6 with a bit of flexibility at either end.
 Feel free to print them out and share them with others.
 If you post the results online, I’d love you to tag me on Facebook, Instagram or Twitter.

 Below you’ll find an offer of free bookplates (three different sorts), a link to my cat Harry’s blog, and a number of links that will tell you more about the characters in the Keepers trilogy and how the books came about.
-There are also two terrific games and downloadable screensavers and desktop wallpaper.
+There’s also a terrific game.
 I hope you enjoy these extras!

 Free bookplates #1

 I’ve had some very cute bookplates made.
 The first lot are the newest ones, and they’re designed to go with any of my books.

 And I’m giving them away .